 I’m a first-time home buyer.
 What’s your process for helping me buy my first house in Cranbrook or Kimberley, B.C.?

 Buying your first house is one of the milestones of your life, but it can be a bit overwhelming.
 You don’t want to make any mistakes or have any regrets, as buying a home does involve many important steps.

-Here’s how our team at Sandy Smith Personal Real Estate Corporation will make this process as easy for you as possible.
+Here’s how our team at the Sandy Smith Property Group will make this process as easy for you as possible.
 We can discuss every step with you and offer our professional opinion and advice when you need it.